 Numerous studies have also shown how structural racism in the U.S. housing system has contributed to stark and persistent racial and health disparities for low-income and communities of color.
 Reducing inequities in health requires us all to examine the systems that initiate and sustain inequities in a broad range of societal institutions that are the drivers of these inequities.
 What role are funders playing in strengthening the voice, influence, and power of low-income residents and communities of color in the civic process at the local, regional, and state levels?
 How are health funders advancing an approach of people, place, policy, and power?

-Join us in Oakland, California to further share, learn and strategize with our peers on how to be effective grantmakers by moving the needle to address structural racism and shifting grantmaking to support racial equity and community needs.
+We will share, learn and strategize with our peers on how to be effective grantmakers by moving the needle to address structural racism and shifting grantmaking to support racial equity and community needs.
 This strategy meeting is a continuation of the Neighborhood Funders Group (NFG) session "Catalyzing a Movement for Health and Housing" at Grantmakers In Health’s national conference in Seattle, where nearly 90 funders attended a panel discussion on how philanthropy can invest in community housing solutions.
 Despite a large number of concurrent sessions, funders filled the room to dig deep into the urgent issue of equitable housing — and what role health funders can play in addressing this critical health determinant.

 The convening goals include:

 - Funders and community partners engage in intersectional conversations of health, housing, race, equity, and power.